kevinlin311tw/ObjLeft/README.md

 Created by Kevin Lin, Shen-Chi Chen, Chu-Song Chen, Daw-Tung Lin, Yi-Ping Hung at National Taiwan University.

 _FYI: This is an industry-oriented project.
 Most of the algorithms are implemented using C/C++.
-We use OpenCV only for video input and visualization._

-_FYI: I am improving the readability of this code.
+We use OpenCV only for video input and visualization.
+I am improving the readability of this code.
 Will update it soon!_

 ## Introduction